 Agile software development methodologies are very clear on the point that teams need face time.
 The Scrum Alliance found that project teams do their best work in intense sprints of one to four weeks, followed by a retrospective where the team gathers to review what worked and what didn’t.
 These post-sprint meetings are absolutely crucial to strengthening team cohesion.

 In the absence of face time, either on video or in person, teams tend to form into sub-groups with all the inherent problems of insider/outsider status in the larger team.
 One Stanford University study on distributed teams concluded that, “Managers of internationally distributed teams often are tempted to reduce interdependence between distributed groups as much as possible because of communication and coordination difficulties.
 We caution that by limiting the motivation to engage across differences in this way, ethnocentrism and bias between subgroups may grow, increasing the risk that subgroups ultimately will reject each others’ ideas and work.”

 The Fix: Managers should take on the responsibility of conducting retrospectives regularly and encourage subgroups to recognize the accomplishments of competing subgroups.
 Either physically or virtually, managers should experiment with transferring team members, either physically or virturally, between work sites.
-The transferred workers tend to maintain their existing communication networks AND build new networks with subgroups at the new location.
+The transferred workers tend to maintain their existing business communication networks AND build new networks with subgroups at the new location.